scepter914/autoware-architecture-proposal/new_perception_proposal/new_perception_proposal.md

 ### Cluster-Based Camera-LiDAR Fusion 3D Detection

-To improve detection of objects that LiDAR-based methods struggle to detect, we also offer **Cluster-Based Camera-LiDAR Fusion 3D Detection**.
+To improve detection of objects that LiDAR-based methods struggle to detect, we offer **Cluster-Based Camera-LiDAR Fusion 3D Detection**.
 This fusion process combines non-ground LiDAR point clouds (filtered by ground segmentation) with the results of 2D detection or semantic segmentation.
-This can be used as supplementary detection alongside Base 3D Detection.
+This can be used as supplementary detection alongside `Base 3D Detection`.

 However, as the data from point clouds and images increase, the processing time also increases.
 Therefore, we recommend avoiding this pipeline in situations where processing time is critical.

 ### 3D Semantic Segmentation

-To improve detection of objects that are difficult to detect using traditional 3D detection methods, especially vegetation, we have implemented **3D Semantic Segmentation**.
+To improve detection of objects that are difficult to detect using traditional 3D detection methods—especially vegetation—we have implemented **3D Semantic Segmentation**.
-It serves the non-ground pointcloud and labeled pointcloud for dynamic objects and vegetation.
+`3D Semantic Segmentation` provides non-ground point clouds and labels dynamic objects and vegetation.

-To adapt with the Autoware interface, we use a clustering method for processing 3D segmentation outputs.
+To integrate with the Autoware interface, we use a clustering method for processing 3D segmentation outputs.

 ### Multi-Object Tracking